 Castles of Chianti.

-Romanesque rural parish churches in Chianti
+Romanesque rural parish churches in Chianti.

 Chianti museums.